 On July 6, the Superior Court of Justice order that had suspended all residential evictions was amended.
 It now states that the suspension will end at the end of July, 2020, in which the state of emergency is terminated.

-What that means for landlords is this: the sheriff will be back in business enforcing all of those eviction orders that landlords have not been able to act on for months.
+The sheriff will be back in business enforcing all of those eviction orders that landlords have not been able to act on for months.

 The Landlord and Tenant Board has also announced that they will gradually be expanding services starting August 1st, 2020.

 - All those pending eviction orders will start to be issued!
 Finally!